Hall and Surrounding

 operator, LARC can help.
 Contact information is posted to assist

 you.
-If you are already a HAM, we extend an open invitation to visit
+If you are already a HAM or interested in becoming a HAM, we extend an open invitation to visit

 with us at our regular club meetings.